edickie/nibabel_nilearn_tutorial/README.md

 conda install docopt
 conda install jupyter
-pip install qbatch  # an extra package for running things in parallel on the GPC source deactivate
+pip install qbatch  # an extra package for running things in parallel on the GPC conda install pyyaml # only need it for cifitfy on Friday.. source deactivate
 ```

 ## the SciNet set-up script contains..

 1. creates a sym-link from the tutorial conda env to your SciNet home
 2. cp the the scripts into your SciNet
 3. link the data into your SciNet $SRATCH